larshp/abapGitServer/README.md

 - Install via abapGit
 - As SICF service

-Currently 7.50 is required, backport is planned
+Currently 7.50 is required, backport is planned.

+abapGit must be installed as ZABAPGIT report for abapGitServer to work